Beryex/RLPruner-CNN/README.md

 - try to find optimal architecture during training epochs
 - try to find best initial value based on the score of all architecture

+## To run it
+- in one terminal
+'''
+python -m visdom.server
+'''
+Then go to that local host to see the visualization of result
+- in another terminal
+'''
+cd .\LeNet_Module_for_Digits_Recognition\
+python train.py
+'''

 ## **Version: 0.0.2**
 ### Update Content:
 - Implement basic version of finding optimal architecture